 - You’re in control of handling double the amount of weight that you’re used to handle (the towing car plus the towed car);

-- You have to properly secure the dolly or trailer;
+- Properly secure the dolly or trailer;

-- You have to secure your vehicle;
+- Secure your vehicle;

-- You have to navigate major highways;
+- Navigate major highways;

 - You have to handle your own security, permits and navigation.